Neyromancer/cat_program/README.md

 -A - display all
 -n - number all output lines
--N - display file name before outtputting file contents -b - number non-blanl lines
+-N - display file name before outtputting it's contents -b - number non-blanl lines
 -e - equivalent to -vE
 -E - display $ at end of each line